 For more information about the Ryder Lake Amphibian Protection Projects, and for regular updates about the toadlet migration, visit: www.fraservalleyconservancy.ca/category/rlapp

-A Fraser Valley Conservancy tent will be set up at Venue #6 with more information, plus volunteers will be stationed at the toad tunnel.
+A Fraser Valley Conservancy tent will be set up at the Ryder Lake Hall to provide more information.

 Ryder Lake Community

 Ryder Lake is part of the City of Chilliwack and most of the area is zoned in the Agricultural Land Reserve.
 The Official Community Plan for Chilliwack recommends maintaining the current density, and supporting appropriate agricultural activities.

 This is country living!
 There are no stores or schools, no City water or sewage, no cable TV, and good internet access and cell phone coverage depends on location.